Stable and Informative Spectral Signatures for Graph Matching: Matching Scheme

 \section{Matching Scheme}

-To compare the performance within LFS and with other node signatures, the problem is cast as a bipartite graph matching problem as in existing node signature based matching work \cite{shok1999,gori2005,jouili2009}, where costs are set as the distance between signatures ($d_2$ for HKS and $d_1$ for WKS).
-The problem is solved by the well-known Hungarian algorithm \cite{kuhn1955} in the complexity of $O(n^3)$, where $n$ is the size of the larger graph.
+To directly compare the performance within LFS and with other node signatures, the problem is cast as a bipartite graph matching problem as in existing node signature based matching work \cite{shok1999,gori2005,jouili2009}, where costs are set as the distances between signatures.
+The problem is solved using Hungarian algorithm \cite{kuhn1955}.

-In addition to node signatures, we could include pairwise heat kernel distance $d^\ck_t$ as the second order constraint and formulate the problem in an integer quadratic program (IQP) setting.
+For practical matching, in addition to node signatures, we use the pairwise heat kernel distance $d_{t}^{\ck}$ as the second order constraint and formulate the problem as an integer quadratic program (IQP).
+Namely, for two graphs $G=(V,E)$ and $G'=(V',E')$ to be matched and nodes $i\in V,a\in V'$, let $d(i,a)$ be the distance between their node signatures.
+We construct the compatibility matrix $W\in\real^{|V||V'|\times|V||V'|}$ as